 skip to main content

-Texas A&M University Health Services offers a year-long internship training experience in individual counseling and group counseling.
-The masters-level internship training program at University Health Services is provided for graduate students who are pursuing master’s degrees in counseling.
-To participate in an internship at Mental Health Services, trainees must be currently enrolled in a CACREP-accredited program.
-The internship is a 22 hour per week commitment.
-The requirements of those 22 hours are outlined in the menus below.
-Supervision is provided by senior staff who have been licensed for at least two years (can have a supervisor with 3+ years experience if program requires).
+Texas A&M University Health Services offers a year-long internship training experience in individual counseling, group counseling and crisis intervention.
+The masters-level internship training program at University Health Services is provided for graduate students who are pursuing their master’s degree in counseling and have completed their practicum hours.
+To participate in an internship at University Health Services, trainees must be currently enrolled in a CACREP-accredited program.
+The internship is a 17+ hour per week commitment.
+The requirements of those 17+ hours are outlined in the menu below.
+Clinical supervision is provided by senior staff who have been licensed for at least two years (can have a supervisor with 3+ years experience if program requires).
 All sessions are video recorded for review by supervisors.
 Interns may also have opportunities to participate in additional university counseling center activities including conferences, outreach, and development of psychoeducation materials.

 Training Philosophy

-The University Health Services training model places a strong emphasis on developing the personal attributes required of the professional counselor.
+The University Health Services training model places a strong emphasis on integrating the personal and professional attributes of the developing professional counselor.
 As a result, those admitted for masters-level internship are expected to demonstrate a willingness to engage in appropriate self-examination and reflection.
-Further, in keeping with our internship training philosophy, the foundation of our approach to training is a practitioner model.
+Furthermore, in keeping with our internship training philosophy, the foundation of our approach to training is a practitioner model.
 The emphasis is upon learning through the practical application of evidence-based practice in psychology.
 Professional skills training will vary in complexity from basic engagement skills to more complex multi-level interventions depending on the individual intern.
 The training model is based on growth and adaptation through progressive increases in challenge and demand throughout the semester(s).

 Weekly Hour Expectations